 .withReuse(true)

-on your container definition - opt-in for reusable containers inside your
+for our container definition - opt-in for reusable containers inside our

 ~/.testcontainers.properties